-According to the Czech Statistics Office (ČSÚ), in the last two years, there were only 4194 flats being constructed.
-If we take the whole of the country, Prague’s new flat construction took up 34% of the total flat construction in the Czech Republic.
-Two years ago it was more than 66%.
+According to the Czech Statistics Office (ČSÚ), there were only 4194 flats being constructed in the last two years.
+If we take the country’s whole, Prague’s new flat construction took up 34% of the total flat construction in the Czech Republic.
+Two years ago, it was more than 66%.

-According to a study from consulting company KPMG, the total number of building permits issued by Prague was the lowest, if compared to similar-sized cities in neighbouring countries.
+According to a study from consulting company KPMG, Prague’s total number of building permits was the lowest compared to similar-sized cities in neighbouring countries.

 In Munich, Hamburg or Budapest, the number of building permits was five times higher than in Prague, and in Vienna and Warsaw, this number was seven times higher.
-Of these cities, most people live in Vienna, but it’s just 40% more than in Prague.
+Most people live in Vienna, but it’s just 40% more than in Prague.

-“We don’t have to change all of the legislature at once.
-We should however, unify their interpretation.
+“We don’t have to change all of the legislatures at once.
+We should, however, unify their interpretation.
 Firstly, we need to get professionals into the courts for situations requiring a second look at complicated technical situations,” stated Renáta Pintová Králová.

 We also take the differentiation of government administration and local administration to be crucial.
 “Prague would benefit from restoring a single building authority operation at a city-wide level that would, among other things, coordinate the placement of new buildings,” added Pintová Králová.
 Prague has 22 building authorities at the moment.